 1. A consultative approach that promotes trust, flexibility and respect - members of the University community will work together, consult, share information, and engage thoughtfully and respectfully on HWS programs, initiatives and concerns.

 2. Informed awareness and commitment - all members of the University community will be expected to develop a practical understanding of their HWS responsibilities and compliance requirements and will be supported to do this.

 3. A prevention imperative - members of the University community are actively committed to preventing injury and ill health through managing risk, early intervention, promotion of health and wellbeing and prompt reporting of incidents, near misses and other risks to the safety of individuals or the University community.

 4. A desire to learn and continuously improve - we learn from our and others’ successes and failures and use these experiences to improve work practices and behaviours.

 The full details of the Strategy can be found at Deakin’s Health, Wellbeing and Safety Strategy.
 (PDF, 155.9 KB)

-A Health, Wellbeing and Safety plan is prepared by the head of an organisational area (in most cases Faculty or Division) for that area for the year.
-The 2017 plan is to be prepared by 31 January 2017.
-A copy of the Plan is to be provided to the Manager, HWS.
+A Health, Wellbeing and Safety plan is prepared by the head of an organisational area (in most cases Faculty, Portfolio or Division) for that area for the year.
+The current year plan plan is to be prepared by the end of February of that year.

 The Health, Wellbeing and Safety Plan is a tool that enables organisational areas to manage their health and safety responsibilities effectively.
 The Plan will help the head of the organisational area meet in a systematic way their responsibility for the health, safety and wellbeing of staff.
 By completing a plan, managers will be able to judge how well their organisational area is meeting its responsibilities.
 It will also enable senior managers to effectively delegate authority to, and hold responsible local managers for the maintenance of health and safety standards within the area.